-include in the IPE any needed interventions for each functional capacity area that is identified as seriously limited;
+include in the IPE any needed interventions for each functional capacity area that is identified as seriously limited; and

-verify that VR will be providing at least one substantial service in addition to counseling and guidance, and any assessment services necessary to develop the IPE; and
+verify that VR will be providing at least one substantial service over an extended period of time in addition to counseling and guidance, and any assessment services necessary to develop the IPE.

-verify that planned services are expected to extend beyond six months from the time the IPE is signed.
-(This must be reflected in the start and end dates of services on the IPE).

 For more information about level of significance, see B-309: Establishing the Level of Significance.